Top 55 E-Commerce Tools for Businesses and Startups in 2023

 Partial.ly charges 5% plus 30₵ per transaction.
 What sets it apart from other payment platforms is it implements the same pricing across over 135 currencies supported by Stripe.

-52. Klarna
+54. Klarna

 Klarna

 Klarna for Business is a payment platform that’s designed to help businesses attract, convert, and retain customers by offering them flexible payment options and targeted marketing.
-With Klarna’s payment solutions, businesses of all sizes can enjoy up to 30% increase in conversion and up to 45% increase in average order value
+With Klarna’s payment solutions, businesses of all sizes can enjoy up to a 30% increase in conversion and up to a 45% increase in average order value

 For enterprises, Klarna employs AI-powered technology that’ll help you create performance-driven marketing solutions for increased revenue and return on advertising spend (ROAS).

-📢 Referral and Retention Tools
+Referral and Retention Tools

-53. Referral Candy
+55. Referral Candy

 Referral Candy

 One of the best ways to ensure that more customers know about your business is through referrals.
-Referral Candy helps you create a referral program that rewards your customers for their referrals, while enabling you to track them for insight.
+Referral Candy helps you create a referral program that rewards your customers for their referrals while enabling you to track them for insight.

 It’s easy to set up and lets you customize the rewards you’re offering.
-It also has one-click integration so you can connect it with other e-commerce, email, developer kit, marketing, and subscription platforms.
+It also has one-click integration, so you can connect it with other e-commerce, email, developer kit, marketing, and subscription platforms.

 Worried about fraud and spam?
 Referral Candy lets you manage referral fraud so you can take action against any suspicious activities.
 This, in turn, allows you to maximize your returns.

-54. Smile.io
+56. Smile.io

 Smile.io

 Smile.io is an easy-to-use program that enables you to turn your one-time buyers into loyal customers.
-This platform helps you create valuable on-site experiences for your customers, while building customer engagement through rewards programs.
+This platform helps you create valuable on-site experiences for your customers while building customer engagement through rewards programs.
 These include points programs, VIP programs, and referral rewards.

-Plans start at $49 per month.
+Plans start at $49 per month for up to 500 monthly orders

-55. Hootsuite
+57. Hootsuite

 Hootsuite